cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon.md

 - Open the [POAM Inventory sheet](https://docs.google.com/spreadsheets/d/1_9Neq8fGO4NdQhsqLXDn445g3GUa1k_FZUrUXc7hulY/edit#gid=1371600163)

-- Delete the data rows (**starting after the RDS database listings**) - These rows are locked to prevent inadvertent editing.
+- Delete the data rows (**starting after the manually maintained inventory items**) - These rows are locked to prevent inadvertent editing.

 - For the tooling and production jumpboxes, login to each of them and from the initial home directory you start in, run `python3 cg-scripts/generate-POAM-inventory.py`.
 This will output data to your terminal window in CSV format.
 Copy the entire CSV output.

-- Paste the contents in the spreadsheet by selecting the first cell in row 3 then pasting with CTRL-Shift-V to paste without formatting.
+- Paste the contents in the spreadsheet by selecting the first cell in the first blank row following the manually maintained inventory items, then pasting with CTRL-Shift-V (Command-Shift-V for macOS) to paste without formatting.
 Then select the paste icon that appears and click `Split text to columns`

 - [ ] Verify you have pasted the inventory for both production and tooling.
 - [ ] Verify that the RDS information has not been overwritten